MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 1. Connect to your Azure Stack HCI cluster and run PowerShell as administrator.

 1. You must run all the commands to modify settings on a given volume on the owner node.
-Run the following cmdlet to show all CSV owner nodes:
+Run the following cmdlet to show all CSV owner nodes and volume path:

     ```powershell
     Get-ClusterSharedVolume | FT Name, OwnerNode, SharedVolumeInfo